from £3 a month (based on income)

 - Receive support when you need it: food parcels (2 per month) and collective action from fellow members

-- Build skills in community organizing and direct action
+- Build skills in community organising and direct action

 Membership Tiers (Choose What You Can Afford):